Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Introduction

-In this paper we make use of a recent representation of one-dimensional cMPS states in terms of path integrals \cite{brockt:2012a} as a guide for the generalisation of the class to higher dimensions.
-Specifically, we start with a particular sequence of lattice PEPS with decreasing lattice spacing and obtain a continuum limit using a path-integral representation.
-This generalisation takes the same functional form as the one-dimensional cMPS and manifestly exhibits spatial (i.e., rotational) symmetries.
+In what follows, we construct a field limit of both 1-d and 2-d tensor networks, show how tensor-contractions naturally pass over into path integral over virtual degrees of freedom, and then develop the field limit of a lattice PEPS.
+This generalisation takes the same functional form as the one-dimensional cMPS and manifestly exhibits spatial (e.g. rotational) symmetries.
 The derivation via a sequence of lattice PEPS means that the resultant class of field states automatically obey entropy area laws.
 Furthermore, the imposition of spatial symmetries on the physical field state is obtained by encoding the symmetry into the dynamics of an auxiliary boundary system with the novel result that the dynamics of the boundary system is given by the imaginary time evolution of a Lorentz invariant system of one lower spatial dimension.
-We build directly on \cite{brockt:2012a} and therefore assume the reader is familiar with the contents of that paper.